Your Garage Door Safety Checklist

 It’s heavy and its always under tension.
 That makes your garage door potentially dangerous.
 Regularly check all the safety mechanisms of your garage door opener, including eye sensors and its automatic reversing function, to make sure they are working properly.

 In the end, you have to treat your garage the way you treated your home when your children first arrived.
 Go through it with a sharp eye for anything that might be harmful and take whatever steps are needed to make it safe.
+For garage door maintenance and repairs in Markham and the nearby communities, contact Markham Garage Doors.

 Things to Do and Avoid During Garage Door Safety Month in June